 Clearly, your credit score will suffer dramatically from these events, limiting your future access to credit cards and loans.
 But if you’ve already defaulted on your payments and have few other options, debt settlement with Accredited Debt Relief may be a viable choice for you.
 An independent debt counselor can help you weigh all of your options.

 Accredited Debt Relief works with customers who are experiencing extreme financial hardship.
 You must truly be in need and be unable to meet your financial obligations.

 You may even be on the brink of bankruptcy.
 In these instances, creditors are more likely to agree to a settlement of your unsecured debt so that they can avoid the collections process.
 They also understand that they run the risk of not receiving anything at all if you declare bankruptcy.

 Accredited Debt Relief partners with debt relief companies across the country, so unlike other providers, you most likely qualify regardless of where you live.
 It doesn’t matter what type of debt you have; whether it’s from a large creditor or even just a store credit card, they can help you settle what you owe.

 Before you get started on your application, consider talking to a non-profit debt counselor about your individual financial situation.
 Because this is such a huge decision, it’s helpful to get a professional opinion from someone who doesn’t have a vested interest in the outcome of your choice.

 You can also apply directly online.
 Start off by filling out your basic information, including your first and last names, your email address, phone number, state, and the total amount of debt you owe.
-From there you’ll receive a quote on the services you’ll receive and the price you can expect to pay once your debt is successfully negotiated.
+From there you’ll receive a quote on the services you’ll receive and the price you can expect to pay once your debt has been negotiated.

-Between the secure online form and Accredited Debt Relief’s friendly staff, you never have to feel worried or embarrassed about your debt.
+Between the secure online form and friendly staff, you never have to feel worried or embarrassed about your debt with Accredited Debt Relief.
 They deal with this every day, and you are certainly not the only person who is overwhelmed by your financial obligations.